Reflecting Upon Irreducible Mind

 experience qualia.
 So in regards to myself, I can say that I have an objective

-has an inner structure, so to speak.
-It has different properties at least.
+thing" has an inner structure, so to speak.
+It has different properties

-A mind without consciousness, or a watch without consciousness, is not the
+at least.
+A mind without consciousness, or a watch without consciousness,

-consciousness (subjective awareness).
-Unless you are, like me, a panpsychist...
+without having consciousness (subjective awareness).
+Unless you are, like

-So the use of different terms is, IMHO, justified and highly beneficial.
+me, a panpsychist...
+So the use of different terms is, IMHO, justified and

 Siqueira'

-book: "A good way to put this theory is the "visible light vs prism" metaphor
+the book: "A good way to put this theory is the "visible light vs prism"

-(one may include the infrared and the ultraviolet in this metaphor too).
+metaphor (one may include the infrared and the ultraviolet in this metaphor

-Just as the red light is not created by a prism out of white light, but only
+too).
+Just as the red light is not created by a prism out of white light,

-filtered ("transmitted") by it, consciousness, in all its forms (and all
+but only filtered ("transmitted") by it, consciousness, in all its forms

-modes and intensities of human consciousness), is not created by the brain/body
+(and all modes and intensities of human consciousness), is not created by

-but merely filtered by it instead.
+the brain/body but merely filtered by it instead.
 Now, this is pretty bizarre.
-And I must

-add that this is, also, my own theory for consciousness (in a maybe-not-slightly
+And I must add that this is, also, my own theory for consciousness (in a

 Two